Dragon Age: Sales

 Dragon Age: Origins topped Steam's sales chart on November 10, 2009.
 The Digital Deluxe version of the game was ranked first place, with the standard edition ranked second.
 The Xbox 360 version of the game was the ninth-best-selling game in the US according to the NPD Group, selling approximately 362,100 copies.
 According to John Riccitiello, CEO of Electronic Arts, the company is very satisfied with the sales of Origins; more than 1 million DLC packs for the game were sold before the end of 2009.
 In February 2010, Electronic Arts announced that more than 3.2 million copies of the game had been sold.

 Dragon Age II sold more than one million copies in less than two weeks following its launch on March 8, 2011, a faster sales pace than its predecessor when it was released in 2009.
-By May 2011, it has sold over two million copies.
+By May 2011, it had sold over two million copies.

 Dragon Age: Inquisition is the most successful video game launch in BioWare's history based on units sold.

 Inquisition debuted at No. 5 in UK in its first launch week.
 According to retail monitor Chart-Track, it had sold almost the exact number of launch week copies as 2011's Dragon Age II.
 This does not take into account direct digital download sales however, which have been noted to be a "significant percentage of sales" by BioWare.
 As a result, the actual sales number is higher than reported.
 By September 2024, the game has sold over 12 million copies.

 Dragon Age: The Veilguard topped the Steam charts and broke BioWare's concurrent player record.
-EA would later announce that the game engaged around 1.5 million players, underperforming by nearly 50% of the company’s expectations and contributing to EA lowering its forecasts for its upcoming quarters.
+EA would later announce that the game engaged around 1.5 million players, underperforming by nearly 50% of the company's expectations and contributing to EA lowering its forecasts for its upcoming quarters.